bridgecrew-perf6/deploy_streamlit_gcp/README.md

 - Install the [glcoud CLI](https://cloud.google.com/sdk/docs/install).
 - Trained Tensorflow model.
 This app performs inference using an image classifer trained on the [Food101 dataset](https://www.tensorflow.org/datasets/catalog/food101).

+## Note on repo structure
+- ['/app_code/'](/app_code/) contains code that defines Streamlit app, Docker container, and App Engine configuration
+- ['/gcloud_scripts/'](/gcloud_scripts/) contains shell scripts used to configure GCP project
+- ['/model/'](/model/) is a trained Tensorflow model that is deployed to GCP and used for inference.

 ## Setting up your Gcloud environment

 1. Clone this repo & setup python environment inside app directory: